huggingface/transformers/docs/source/en/model_doc/dinov2_with_registers.md

 specific language governing permissions and limitations under the License.
 -->

-# Dinov2WithRegisters
+# Dinov2 with Registers

 ## Overview

-The Dinov2 With Registers model was proposed in [Vision Transformers Need Registers](https://arxiv.org/abs/2309.16588) by Timothée Darcet, Maxime Oquab, Julien Mairal, Piotr Bojanowski.
+The Dinov2 with Registers model was proposed in [Vision Transformers Need Registers](https://arxiv.org/abs/2309.16588) by Timothée Darcet, Maxime Oquab, Julien Mairal, Piotr Bojanowski.

 The [Vision Transformer](vit) (ViT) is a transformer encoder model (BERT-like) originally introduced to do supervised image classification on ImageNet.